daviddiamant/meal-planner/README.md

 ### Tech
 The application is served using Express in Node.
 The data are stored in MongoDB.
-The front-end are written in React.
+The front-end is written in React.
 Communication between the front & back-end are done using GraphQL through Apollo.

 How to run